breezy-weather/breezy-weather/docs/SOURCES.md

 This source doesn’t provide timezone support, so Breezy Weather will fallback to device’s timezone.

 ### ATMO
-ATMO sources can be added as a secondary **Air Quality** source for some regions of France.
+ATMO sources can be added as an **Air Quality** source for some regions of France.

 - **[Atmo Auvergne-Rhône-Alpes](https://www.atmo-auvergnerhonealpes.fr/)** provides air quality information for the French region of Auvergne-Rhône-Alpes.
 - **[ATMO GrandEst](https://www.atmo-grandest.eu/)** provides air quality information for the French region of Grand Est.